 Section 49(1) of the Legal Profession Uniform Law 2015 (NSW) also stipulates that a lawyer is required to be supervised in the first part of their career.
 The period of supervision may be 18 months or 2 years depending on the type of supervision undertaken.

-None of these requirements stipulate that a lawyer must have family law experience, or be trained by an experienced family lawyer in order to practice family law.
+None of these requirements stipulates that a lawyer must have family law experience, or be trained by an experienced family lawyer in order to practice family law.
 It is thus possible to engage a generalist lawyer without the optimum experience to handle your divorce and property settlement.
-Given the complex nature of Family Law work this poses risks to you as the client.
+Given the complex nature of Family Law work, this poses risks to you as the client.
 These risks may be lowered by seeking the services of an accredited Family Law Specialist.

 Accredited Family Law Specialists are lawyers recognised by the Law Society of NSW (LSNSW) who specialise in Family Law.
 These lawyers possess advanced skills and knowledge including those relating to:

 To become an Accredited Family Law Specialist, lawyers must have been practising for a minimum of 5 years with at least 3 years Family Law specific experience.
 The lawyer must then complete Family Law specific practical and written assessments to the satisfaction of the LSNSW.
 Once accredited, the lawyer must complete additional Family Law specific ongoing training each year.